 - Boiling point: 882.940°C

 - Atomic number: 11

 - Classification: Alkali metal, Group I metal

 - Found naturally in the minerals: Amphibole, Zeolite, Halite and Cryolite

 - Toxicity: The sodium ion, Na+ is generally non-toxic.
-Toxicity is defined by the cation present with sodium.
+The anion present with sodium determines its toxicity.

 Where Can I Buy Elemental Sodium?

 You can buy sodium on Amazon, Ebay or through online element stores like Luciteria.
 You can usually purchase it for around $0.50 – $1 USD per gram.
 It is usually sold stored under oil.
 If you’re looking for table salt, then you can buy it at your local grocery store.